Frequently Asked Questions

 11. What are the benefits of ASR?

 When comparing ASR systems to surface water reservoirs, there are two main benefits which include no water loss due to evaporation and no loss of storage capacity due to sedimentation.
-ASR can also defer the need for additional capital investment by increasing the use of existing treatment facilities; they can be used in non-peak hours to pretreat ASR source water for storage.
+ASR can also defer the need for additional capital investment by increasing the use of existing treatment facilities since they can be used during non-peak hours to pretreat ASR source water for storage.

 12. What are the most important technical factors needed for ASR to be a potential water management tool?